maryammsd/maryammsd.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a dual-degree PhD student at the Department of Computer Science and Engineering, Hong Kong University of Science and Technology, and Sharif University of Technology supervised by Professor Charles Zhang and Dr. Amini.
+I am currently a dual-degree PhD student at the Department of Computer Science and Engineering, Hong Kong University of Science and Technology, and the Sharif University of Technology, supervised by [Professor Charles Zhang](https://cse.hkust.edu.hk/~charlesz/) and [Dr. Morteza Amini](https://sharif.edu/~amini/).
 Currently, my research is about using fuzzing techniques for crash reproduction in Android applications.
-I am eager to automate the process of triggering a crash under vast GUI event space in Android apps given as little information as having only the crash stack trace.
-Before that, I received my Master degree from the Department of Computer Engineering, Sharif University of Technology in 2016, supervised by Dr. Mehdi Kharrazi.
+I am eager to automate the process of triggering a crash under vast GUI event space in Android apps, given as little information as having only the crash stack trace.
+Before that, I received my Master's degree from the Department of Computer Engineering, Sharif University of Technology, in 2016, supervised by Dr. Mehdi Kharrazi.
 At that time, I focused on the analysis of programs at the hypervisor level.
+In addition, I earned my bachelor's degree from Amirkabir University of Technology in 2014.

 ### Research Interest
 Software Testing, Program Analysis